 - 1. Renewable Energy At least 25% of the Universities total Electricity to come from renewable sources by 2030. - 2.
 Decarbonise Heat Seek to convert at least 85% of annual gas demand to renewable heat sources by 2030. - 3.
 Energy Efficiency seek to reduce total energy usage (natural gas and electricity consumption) by at least 15% by 2030. - 4.
 Construction and refurbishment ensure stringent sustainability standards for all new and refurb projects to improve energy efficiency and minimise embedded carbon by 2024 - 5.
 Travel reduce total business travel and commuting emissions by at least 54% by 2030. - 6.
 Waste reduce general and DMR waste by at least 25% by 2030 - 7.
 Water reduce water consumption by at least 25% across our estate by 2030 - 8.
-Procurement Ensure sustainability is a key consideration in the procurement process by 2025 - 9.
-Agriculture develop detailed decarbonisation targets and action plan by end of 2023
+Procurement Reduce supply chain emissions by 30% by 2030 - 9.
+Agriculture develop detailed decarbonisation targets and action plan by end of 2025 - 10.
+Community involvement seek to hold at least 3 events per year to raise awareness on decarbonisation and wider sustainability issues within the community